OctopusDeploy/docs/docs/how-to/troubleshoot-listening-tentacles.md

 ## Connect from the Octopus Server

-Next, repeat the process of connecting to the Tentacle with a web browser, but do thisÂ *from the Octopus Server machine*.
+Next, repeat the process of connecting to the Tentacle with a web browser, but do this *from the Octopus Server machine*.

 When forming the URL to check:

-- First try using the Tentacle's DNS hostname, e.g.Â [https://my-tentacle:10933](https://my-tentacle:10933)
+- First try using the Tentacle's DNS hostname, e.g. [https://my-tentacle:10933](https://my-tentacle:10933)
-- If this fails, try using the Tentacle's IP address instead, e.g.Â [https://1.2.3.4:10933](https://1.2.3.4:10933)Â - success using the IP address but not the DNS hostname will indicate a DNS issue
+- If this fails, try using the Tentacle's IP address instead, e.g. [https://1.2.3.4:10933](https://1.2.3.4:10933) - success using the IP address but not the DNS hostname will indicate a DNS issue

 :::hint